ThalesGroup/cva6-eclipse-demo/README.md

 # Build Hardware

-If you want to re-build the bitstream, retrieve the CVA6 submodule containing the COREV-APU SoC.
-Then run the following script:
+To re-build the bitstream, retrieve the CVA6 submodule containing the COREV-APU SoC.
+Then run the following commands:

 ```bash
 cd cva6